gtx-Guess/motorcycle-app-repo/README.md

 This runs the python fastapi backend server locally -Go to python dir and then run this command, uvicorn fastApi:app --reload
+    may have to run python or python3 -m vicorn fastApi:app --reload